Maui Scuba Diving Fish Guide

 Pinktail Triggerfish

-These beauties can often be found swimming in shallow water and grow up to 16 inches in length.
-They are one of the largest triggerfish in the species.
+You can find these beauties swimming in shallow water.
+Pinktail Triggerfish grow up to 16 inches long.
+They are one of the largest triggerfish in the species!

 Honu